Jake Daniels: Why Blackpool player's decision to come out as gay matters - KTVZ

 Until Monday, Adelaide United’s Josh Cavallo was the only current openly gay top-flight male professional footballer in the world.

-Daniels is the first professional player to come out in the UK in the last 30 years, says the British LGBTQ advocacy group Stonewall.
+Daniels is the first professional male player to come out as gay in the UK in the last 30 years, says the British LGBTQ advocacy group Stonewall.

 Daniels’ courage should not be taken lightly.
 Men’s football has struggled to keep pace with the rest of society and, sadly, in 2022, the game in the UK needed a trailblazer and a teenager who only made his first-team debut for Blackpool two weeks ago is it.

-“I am ready to be myself,” said Daniels in his statement, before conceding it was a “step into the unknown.”
+“I am ready to be myself,” said Daniels in his statement, before adding it was a “step into the unknown.”

-He has shown leadership and strength that belies his years, though he said he had also made himself an easy target for society’s bigots.
+He has shown leadership and strength that belies his years, though he conceded he had also made himself an easy target for society’s bigots.

 It was only last month that a football fan was banned from watching live football by a British court for three years for shouting homophobic abuse at a Premier League match between Brighton and Hove Albion and Arsenal in October 2021.